MathieuTurcotte/node-precond/README.md

 Ensures that expression is defined and not null.
 Throws an `IllegalArgumentError` if expression is undefined or null.
 Returns the value of the expression that was validated.

+#### precond.checkIsString(expression, [messageFormat, [formatArgs, ...]])

+- expression: the expression that is required to be a string
+- messageFormat: error message format template
+- formatArgs: arguments to be substituted into the message template

+Ensures that expression is a string or a String object.
+Throws an `IllegalArgumentError` if expression isn't a string.
+Returns the value of the expression that was validated.

 #### precond.checkIsArray(expression, [messageFormat, [formatArgs, ...]])